Speedy Mince Pie Swirls

 16. Remove from the oven, and place the baking sheet/tray on top of the cooling rack for 5 mins, before transferring, paper and all to the rack to cool down completely.

-Don’t add all liquid at once.
-If you want you can add some orange or pineapple extract (I love Foodie Flavours Pineapple extract – 10 drops, 2 tsp orange extract & splash of lemon extract or lemon juice and water).
+2. Don’t add all liquid at once.
+If you want you can add some orange zest, orange or pineapple extract (I love Foodie Flavours Pineapple extract – 10 drops, 2 tsp orange extract & splash of lemon extract or lemon juice and water).
+Or even some mixed spice!

 Serving & Storing